-- 2.1 Under this Agreement, discrimination against employees on the basis of religion, age, gender, sex, marital status, race, color, creed, national origin, political affiliation, military status, status as an honorably discharged veteran, disabled veteran or Vietnam era veteran, sexual orientation, gender expression, gender identity, any real or perceived sensory, mental or physical disability, genetic information, or because of participation or lack of participation in Union activities is prohibited, and no unlawful harassment will be tolerated. - 2.2 Employees who believe they have been the subjects of discrimination, harassment or hostile work environment are encouraged to discuss such issues with their supervisor, management staff, human resources office or file a complaint in accordance with agency policy.
-In cases where an employee files both a grievance and an internal complaint regarding the same alleged discrimination, harassment or hostile work environment, the grievance will be suspended until the internal complaint process has been completed. - 2.3 Internal complaints that rise to the level of an investigation will be investigated and processed in a timely manner.
+- 2.1 The Employer, the Union and its members value, support and encourage diversity, equity, inclusion, mutual respect, and professionalism in the workplace. - 2.2 Under this Agreement, discrimination against employees on the basis of religion, age, gender, sex, marital status, race, color, creed, national origin, political affiliation, military status, status as an honorably discharged veteran, disabled veteran or Vietnam era veteran, pregnancy, sexual orientation, gender expression, gender identity, any real or perceived sensory, mental or physical disability, genetic information, status as an actual or perceived victim of domestic violence, sexual assault or stalking, citizenship or immigration status, or because of participation or lack of participation in Union activities is prohibited, and no unlawful harassment will be tolerated. - 2.3 Employees who believe they have witnessed or been the subjects of discrimination, harassment or a hostile work environment are encouraged to discuss such issues with their supervisor, management staff, human resources office or file a complaint in accordance with agency policy.
+In cases where an employee files both a grievance and an internal complaint regarding the same alleged discrimination, harassment or hostile work environment, the grievance will be suspended until the internal complaint process has been completed. - 2.4 Internal complaints that rise to the level of an investigation will be investigated and processed in a timely manner.
 The Employer will determine within thirty (30) days of the receipt of a written complaint, if an investigation is required.
-The Employer will begin the investigative process within fourteen (14) calendar days from the date it is determined that an investigation is required, and will notify the complaining employee and employee(s) being investigated at that time.
+The Employer will begin the investigative process within fourteen (14) calendar days from the date it is determined that an investigation is required and will notify the complaining employee and employee(s) being investigated at that time.
 After each subsequent thirty (30) day period, the complaining employee and the investigation.
-At the conclusion of the investigation, the complaining employee will be provided with a notification that the investigation is complete, and the investigated employee(s) will be provided with both notification that the investigation is complete and information on the investigation outcome. - 2.4 Both Parties agree that nothing in this Agreement will prevent the implementation of an approved affirmative action plan.
+At the conclusion of the investigation, the complaining employee will be provided with a notification that the investigation is complete, and the investigated employee(s) will be provided with both notification that the investigation is complete and information on the investigation outcome.

-- 2.5 Both parties agree that nothing in this Agreement will prevent an employee from filing a complaint with the Washington State Human Rights Commission, Office of Civil Rights, or the Equal Employment Opportunities Commission. - 2.6 The Employer agrees to provide training and the Union agrees to support and encourage participation in training to positively accept the diversity that exists in the workplace and to understand as well as to prevent all forms of discrimination.
+- 2.5 Both parties agree that nothing in this Agreement will prevent the implementation of an approved affirmative action plan. - 2.6 Both parties agree that nothing in this Agreement will prevent an employee from filing a complaint with the Washington State Human Rights Commission, Office of Civil Rights, or the Equal Employment Opportunities Commission. - 2.7 The Employer agrees to provide training and the Union agrees to support and encourage participation in training to positively accept the diversity that exists in the workplace and to understand as well as to prevent all forms of discrimination.